gpadolina/DeepLearning-notes/DeepLearning/Deep learning for Text and Sequences.md

 Such 1D convnets can be competitive with RNNs on certain sequence-processing problems, usually at a considerably cheaper computational cost.
 In addition to these specific success, it has long been known that small 1D convnets can offer a fast alternative to RNNs for simple tasks such as text classification and timeseries forecasting.
+#### 1D pooling for sequence data
+The 2D pooling operation has a 1D equivalent: extracting 1D patches (subsequences) from an input and outputting the maximum value (max pooling) or average value (average pooling) Just as with 2D convnets, this is used for reducing the length of 1D inputs (*subsampling*).
+#### Implementing a 1D convnet
+In keras, you use a 1D convnet via the *Conv1D* layer, which has an interface similar to *Conv2D.* It takes as input 3D tensors with shape *(samples, time, features)* and returns similarly shaped 3D tensors.
+The convolution window is a 1D window on the temporal axis: axis 1 in the input tensor.